statsmodels/statsmodels/docs/source/contrasts.rst

 Simple Coding
 -------------

 Like Treatment Coding, Simple Coding compares each level to a fixed reference level.
 However, with simple coding, the intercept is the grand mean of all the levels of the factors.
+See :ref:`user-defined` for how to implement the Simple contrast.

 .. ipython:: python

-   from patsy.contrasts import Simple contrast = Simple().code_without_intercept(levels)
+   contrast = Simple().code_without_intercept(levels)
    print contrast.matrix